jenkins-infra/jenkins-infra/README.md

 Ex: `vagrant up jenkins::controller`

+Note: for this role, there may be the following error message because plugins installation needs a running Jenkins instance while it's not quite ready when it happens:

+> Error: /Stage[main]/Profile::Jenkinscontroller/Exec[perform-jcasc-reload]: Failed to call refresh: '/usr/bin/curl -XPOST --silent --show-error http://127.0.0.1:8080/reload-configuration-as-code/?casc-reload-token=SuperSecretThatShouldBeEncryptedInProduction' returned 7 instead of one of [0]

+You can safely ignore it.

 You can re-run puppet and execute tests with `vagrant provision ROLE` repeatedly while the VM is up and running.
 When it's all done, remove the instance the instance via `vagrant destroy ROLE`.